tanboonjoon/addressbook-level2/doc/DeveloperGuide.md

 * Problem: Test fails during the very first time.<br>
   Solution: The output of the very first test run could be slightly different because the program creates a new storage file.
 Tests should pass from the 2nd run onwards.

+## User Stories

+*As a user, i would like to be able to modify my information anytime i want.

+*As a admin, i want to make sure the addressbook are sorted by name at all time.

+*As a user, i would like to only share my informations with people restricted by [tags] For example, only people with [Friend] tag and view my information

+*As a admin, i want to make sure each user can only modify their own information whereas a [Admin]   tag individual is allowed to edit anyone information.

+*As a user, i would like to see a history of some of my past commands i have entered so i can reenact them without typing all over again.